-- These include a framework for producing DTC, DTS, NPHI and RHOB logs in one pass from a standard set of drilling and mudlogging data, which is undeniably a step-up from having no information as is the case with overburden intervals. - The next step going forward is to use the technology in generating synthetic/AI logs for potential applications real-time drilling optimization, borehole stability studies and pore pressure prediction, especially for the shallow hole or overburden sections monitoring.
+- These include a framework for producing DTC, DTS, NPHI and RHOB logs in one pass from a standard set of LWD Gamma/Res, drilling and mudlogging data, which is undeniably a step-up from having no information as is generally the case in the overburden intervals. - The next step is to use the technology to generate synthetic logs for potential applications in realtime drilling optimization, borehole stability studies and pore pressure prediction, especially for the shallow hole or overburden section monitoring.

 To ensure effective operational implementation of the AI log methodology, a Techlog plug-in is being developed to aid with real-time data ingestion, processing and visualization of the AI logs - and integrate the delivery with other petrophysical analysis workflows.
-By leveraing cloud and microservice technology, it makes logs data processing and capabilities collaboration much easier and allows the use of more powerful hardware for use in large model creation exercises and real-time model operation scenarios.
+By leveraging cloud and microservice technology, it makes log data processing and related task collaboration much easier and allows the use of more powerful hardware in large model creation exercises and real-time model operation scenarios.
 The Techlog GUI plug-in into the user's desktop software allows for streamlined integration of existing software tools to QC both (i) measured logs and drilling data before usage as part of model creation, and (ii) the AI logs generated by the ANN.